Devil Kings: Story

 Sengoku Basara takes place during the Sengoku period, or Warring States period, of feudal Japan during which Japan was split into many minor states battling over power and land.
 The game features two historical warlords as the main protagonists: Date Masamune and Sanada Yukimura.

 Devil Kings main character is Devil King (Oda Nobunaga in Sengoku Basara).

 Gameplay

 It is a hack and slash, action game similar in concept to Devil May Cry, Dynasty Warriors and Samurai Warriors.

 Some significant gameplay changes were made to the Western versions of the game.
 Four of the characters were made non-playable and various skills were removed or added.
 The difficulty levels were shifted to make the game more difficult (with the Japanese Normal becoming Easy and Japanese Hard becoming Normal, and Easy rewards 30% less EXP and no 3rd+ weapons while Normal keeps the Japanese Normal reward).
 The fighting system was also modified, adding an element called "Priming" (one of the characters special attack was made the priming attack, and used that attack to "Prime" enemies making them more susceptible to damage and allowing for higher combo chains).
+These modifications affected how quickly players developed their character and how they fought during battles in the Western version of the game.
+The Priming mechanic in particular made it possible for players to prepare enemies before they could execute longer and stronger combos.